InnopolisUniversity/innometrics-backend/README.md

 # Innometrics-backend
 This is a backend implementation of innometrics.
 In order to run it, please, follow the steps.

-# Run depoyment.sh
+## Deploying and running
-This script will make an environment for the project and install requirements.
-It will also print environment variables you would need to add to your system.
+Use `depoyment.sh` script.
+It will make an environment for the project and install requirements.

-# Activate virtual environment
+Next, activate virtual environment with

 `source $INNOMETRICS_BACKEND_PATH/innometricsenv/bin/activate`

-# Run Flask server
+Finally,run Flask server with

-`python api/app.py`
+`./flask.sh run`

 # Run with Production environment
 In order to run the app in production environment, please: